ritual-net/infernet-router/README.md

 # Infernet Router

 A lightweight REST server to help route requests to Infernet nodes at scale.
 This service **does not** route requests directly.
-Instead, it returns an Infernet node IP to send requests to.
+Instead, it returns a list of Infernet node IPs that can fulfill requests.
 As such, it can be used in a 2-step process, where the client:
-1. Requests an IP from the Infernet Router.
+1. Requests a list of IPs from the Infernet Router.
-2. Sends Infernet API request(s) directly to that IP.
+2. Sends Infernet API request(s) directly to one or more nodes.

 **Currently, the Infernet Router:**
 - Maintains list of available (healthy) Infernet nodes, based on either / both: